-For 2016, we have provided a proforma calculation for our net debt to adjusted EBITDA ratio as if the Merger had occurred at the beginning of 2016.
+For 2016, we have provided a pro forma calculation for our net debt to adjusted EBITDA ratio as if the Merger had occurred at the beginning of 2016.
 We believe this calculation allows for a better understanding of our capital position in the context of CCEP.
 We expect year-end net debt to EBITDA for 2017 to be under 3 times.

-In millions of € (except ratio information) 31 December 2016 Credit Ratings Moody's Standard & Poor's Net debt: Total borrowings 6,437 Long-term rating A3 BBB+ Less: fx impact of non-EUR borrowings 57 Outlook Stable Stable Adjusted total borrowings 6,380 Note: Our credit rating Less: cash and cash equivalents 386 by a number of factors acquisitions, investme Net debt 5,994 management activities of TCCC and/or changes in the Adjusted EBITDA (Pro forma): Pro forma comparable operating profit 1,389 Add: depreciation and amortization (1) 463 Add: Share based payment expense 42 Adjusted EBITDA (Pro forma) (2) 1,894 -
+In millions of € (except ratio information) 31 December 2016 Credit Ratings Moody's Standard & Poor's

+Net debt:

+Total borrowings 6,437 Long-term rating A3 BBB+

+Less: fx impact of non-EUR borrowings 57 Outlook Stable Stable

+Adjusted total borrowings 6,380

+Less: cash and cash equivalents 386 Note: Our credit ratings can be of factors including, but not lim ited to, acquisition s, investment

+Net debt 5,994 decisions and working capital and/or changes in the credit ra ties of ICCC

+Adjusted EBITDA (Pro forma):

+Pro forma comparable operating profit 1,389

+Add: depreciation and amortization (1) 463

+Add: Share based payment expense 42

+Adjusted EBITDA (Pro forma) (2) 1,894

-Net debt to Adjusted EBITDA (Pro forma)
+Net debt to Adjusted EBITDA (Pro forma) 3.2